How Video Training Sustains Change at Scale

 πŸ“Š Did you know?

-Large organizations often run several major changes at once, and research shows both the pace and complexity of change have increased across sectors (Cummings & Worley, 2025).
+A comprehensive review of organizational change research describes a steady increase in the pace and complexity of change across sectors (Cummings & Worley, 2025).

 πŸ“ A note on change management models